 Raptor facilities come in a wide variety of shapes and sizes.
 The primary design consideration is the protection of the bird from harsh environmental conditions, predators, undue disturbance, and self-injury.
-These guidelines outline the typical, generally accepted norms for the proper housing and care of raptors held under a falconry licence.
-Although they are intended to allow for flexibility and ingenuity, the reader is reminded that these designs are time-tested.
-Experimentation and innovation are one thing; cutting corners is another!
+These guidelines outline the generally accepted norms for proper housing of falconry raptors.
+Although the guidelines allow for flexibility and ingenuity, the reader is reminded that these designs are time-tested.
+Experimentation and innovation are one thing; cutting corners is another.

 Secure double door.

 Weathering Area Requirements